-Overview of Sale or Delivery of a Controlled Substance in North Miami
+Sale or Delivery of a Controlled Substance Charges in Florida

-Florida Statute § 893.13(1)(a) establishes that a person cannot sell, manufacture, or deliver, or possess with intent to sell, manufacture, or deliver, a controlled substance.
-Alleged violations of this statute are graded as follows, depending on what drug schedule the illegal drug that is involved in the alleged offense is classified under:
+In Florida, it is illegal to sell, manufacture, or deliver, or possess with intent to sell, manufacture, or deliver, a controlled substance.
+Alleged violations of this statute are graded depending on the scheduling of the illegal drug involved.

 Sale or delivery of controlled substance offenses are punishable as follows: